songyy0415/epsilon/poincare/doc/simplification.md

 It is expected to:
 - Approximated everything that can be if strategy is `ApproximateToFloat`.
 - Reduce the number of equivalent representations of an expression (Div(A,B) -> Mult(A, Pow(B, -1))).
 It replace nodes not handled by reduction with other nodes handled by reduction.
-- Un-contextualize the expression (remove unit, complex format and angle units considerations from reduction algorithm)
+- Un-contextualize the expression (complex format and angle units considerations from reduction algorithm)
 - Do nothing if applied a second time

 ### Effects